 The University of Iowa provides a variety of scholarships to eligible undergraduate students through the Iowa Scholarship Portal.
 Scholarships are available to first-year, transfer, and currently enrolled students.
 For additional details on scholarships for your program of study, check directly with the department or college.

 Undergraduate courses in philosophy are designed to impart knowledge of fundamental philosophical issues and major developments while strengthening logical and analytical skills.

-The Bachelor of Arts (BA) degree in philosophy includes this course work:
+The BA degree in philosophy includes this course work:

 - Introduction to Symbolic Logic

 - Seventeenth-Century, Eighteenth-Century, or Modern Philosophy

 Students also must complete the requirements of the College of Liberal Arts and Sciences GE CLAS Core.

 See Philosophy in the UI General Catalog to learn more about the major or minor and graduating with honors.